jlfaucher/builder/README.md

 ### New build system (cmake)
 Build the release configuration of ooRexx official/main/trunk:

-    :: Build directory in the virtual machine for Windows
+    :: Local directory in the virtual machine for Windows
     e:
     cd \local\rexxlocal\oorexx
     :: Shared directory